Excerpt 7, A Throne for Rabble

 She sucked in her breath, offended.
 “STOP IT!
 Stop being so mean!”

 Her shout turned heads across the kitchen.

 Leery of drawing Johanna’s wrath, he shushed her with a finger and motioned for her to sit back down.
 “Okay, I’m sorry.
 Okay?
-The word was hostage.
-It’s what I am.”
+No, Casaanites are not Elvarenists.”

 Seemingly satisfied, the girl eased back onto her bench with the exaggerated decorum of a highborn.
 “Good,“ she said.
 “The priestking brought the Long Summer on us, Father told me so.
 Where is Casaan?”

 He suppressed an annoyed sigh.
-“Casaan isn’t a kingdom; it’s many different kingdoms.”
+“Casaan isn’t a kingdom; it’s many different realms.”

-He wasn’t sure of the rightness of his comparison; tribes weren’t kingdoms, not like those found in Ansara.
-Casaanites lacked high towers and walls, and even kings and knights, they said.
-He wasn’t even aware of where his own tribe of Nuur was on the maps; Johanna said Casaanites never stayed in one place but migrated with seasons like birds.
+Yet he wasn’t confident about his comparison.
+The tribes weren’t realms, not like those in Ansara.
+Casaanites lacked high towers and walls, and any kind of king or knight, they said.
+He wasn’t even aware of where his tribe of Nuur was on the maps; Johanna said Casaanites never stayed in one place but migrated with the seasons like birds.

-“Okay, but why would the kingdoms of Casaan need to keep faith?
+“Why would the kingdoms of Casaan need to keep faith?
 Is it because you’re Elzura’s Child and Elzura broke the king’s line when she cast that spell that made King Eduard kill his children?”
-She sat forward with big eager eyes.
+Sara sat forward with big eager eyes.
 “Can you cast spells?”

 Zur was appalled.
 He wanted to shake the fool girl by her arms.
 Did she know what the priests did to accused sorcerers?
 Priestkings of yore had burned the Barefoot Knights into ruin on such accusations.
 Such lies had rendered Drexan an outcast with all but the king and his council, yet he was chancellor of the chancery.
 He couldn’t imagine what eavesdroppers might do to a Casaanite hostage and Common girl.